-Let’s break down four of the most harmful beliefs that erode self-trust and explore how to overcome them.
+Let’s explore four of the most damaging beliefs and how to replace them with steadier trust in yourself.

 One of the biggest reasons people hesitate to trust themselves is the fear that they won’t be able to handle what happens if they make the “wrong” decision.
 This belief keeps you stuck in indecision, overanalyzing every possible outcome, and avoiding choices altogether.